mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 # Onward

-The code ran successfully, and my work was reproducible on any system that supports Docker.
-What could I do next?
+The code ran successfully, and my work was reproducible on any system that supported Docker.
+What was next?

 I hadn't dug into the source yet, but I noticed odd things from running the scripts.
 Most notably, the usage scripts felt opaque and rigid &mdash; training data, file locations, and model parameters were all hard-coded and buried in shell scripts.
-I wanted the user to have the freedom to tune these and optimize the model's accuracy.
+I wanted the user to have the freedom to tune these values to optimize the model's accuracy.

 Also, did you catch this in the parsed output?